 Handling the Weather and What to Wear

 Expect a good chance that the freezing weather will be returning.
 Mid to late November generally sees the first snow and although it will not lay on the ground it does give rooftops a nice look.
 You can still wear regular shoes and trainers but boots are recommended.
 Average temperatures should be around 5 degrees C give or take a couple but in Prague it will still feel warmer because the ground is starting to give up it’s warmth.
 November to March sees roughly the same amount of rainfall but note that it will start getting windy so if it’s cold you’ll appreciate gloves and a hat that covers your ears.
-It’s worth packing at least thermal socks if you feel the cold.
+It’s worth packing thermal socks if you feel the cold.

 Eating and Drinking

 Winter food including thick soups are definitely back on the menu.
 You’ll appreciate the heavy but warming Czech food options at lunch and if you want to try the classic stuff then take a look at my top six Czech food picks.
 Hot drinks like Hot Mulled Mine (Svarák), Hot Honey Wine (Medovina), Hot Cider (Mošt) and Hot water mixed with rum and lemon (Grog) will be available again in the cafes and restaurants (vodka shots will help as well).
 Farmers markets are now closed until spring so if you are a foodie you’ll have to make do with one of the Prague Food Tours.

 November 17th State Holiday of the Velvet Revolution

 Festivals and Things to Do